kw7oe/kw7oe.github.io/content/posts/gen-server.md

 - Introduction to GenServer
 - When you should and shouldn't use GenServer
+- Limitations of GenServer
 - Do and Don't of GenServer
-- Limitations of GenServer
-- Common Usage of GenServer
+- Real world usage of GenServer

 # Quick Introduction to GenServer